Skip to content

 ML-KEM-1024 ciphertext 1,568

 A transaction with one signature is ~5 KB on the wire.
-Block size is not artificially capped; the only effective limit is MAX_TRANSACTIONS_PER_BLOCK = 100 (network parameter, raisable on mainnet).
+Block size is not artificially capped; the effective limit is MAX_TRANSACTIONS_PER_BLOCK = 100 (network parameter, raisable on mainnet).

 Crypto agility